 Take the mountain road connecting Faaroa and the south coast, stopping at the top to catch the views.
 Some refer to this spot as ‘the belvedere’, though it’s not officially marked.
 If you feel you’re starting to head back down, you’ve missed it.
 Locals use this road as a shortcut, but you’ll just turn back around to Faaroa after satisfying your craving for a vista.

-This ancient temple is the prime reason why Raiatea is known as ‘the sacred island’.
+This ancient temple and newly named UNESCO World Heritage Site is the prime reason why Raiatea is known as ‘the sacred island’.
 In ancient times, kings, priests and dignitaries from all across the immense Polynesian Triangle would gather at this spot for religious ceremonies and key decision making.
 These days, there are three complexes you can walk around and there’s no doubt you’ll be feeling the mana (ancient spiritual energy).
 The main island’s only sandy beach is right next door.
 Though artificially made, it’s nonetheless a good spot for a quick break before getting back on the road.

 The southern coast of Raiatea is its most beautiful and isolated.
 Far away from Uturoa and with locals using the mountain shortcut, you might find yourself all alone out here though I’m sure you won’t have a problem with that.
 The lagoon colors are spectacular out here, followed by bay after bay of nothing but lush hills and small private islets (motus) loaded with wild palm trees.